 - International visitors provide a much higher yield and spend on average

 - Booking lead times for international travel are usually longer, giving you the ability to plan ahead and forecast more effectively

 How to do it

-Alongside your local and national tourist board, VisitBritain can help you find the best approach for your business: providing market insight and intelligence to help you identify the best markets for your products, helping you sell your product direct to overseas visitors, introducing you to trade buyers and offering valuable advice on successfully marketing your business overseas.
+Alongside your local and national tourist board, VisitBritain can help you find the best approach for your business: providing market insight and intelligence to help you identify the best markets for your products, helping you sell your product direct to overseas visitors through our online shop, introducing you to trade buyers and offering valuable advice on successfully marketing your business overseas.

 However, before diving in, it’s worth considering if your business is ready for international promotion.
 Some products will need to be refined before they’re ready to market.
 Find out whether you are ready to export, and what you can do to prepare your business.